founddrama/infinite-notes/content/characters/Hal.md

 * not actually processing the grief itself
   * (does he even need to? (see also: "Hal as HAL 9000"?))

+<h3>Year of the Perdue Wonderchicken</h3>

+* Hal's essays for Oglivie's class

+> ...case-study in the eschatology of emotional appeals.

+(pp. 414)

+re: Hal's paper on advertising (esp. w/r/t/ V+V ad spots for NoCoat tongue scrapers)

 <h3>Year of the Depends Adult Undergarment</h3>

 * "Hal likes to get high in secret..." - but is more attached to the secrecy